d-kleine/d-kleine.github.io/README.md

 - `_layouts`: Directory containing the templates used for the website.
 - `Gemfile`: File containing the required Ruby gems and their versions.
 - `_config.yml`: Configuration file for Jekyll.
-- `favicon.ico`: Favicon used for the website
+- `favicon.ico`: Favicon used for the website.
 - `index.md`: Template for the home page.

 ## Serving Jekyll Locally